How to Install Apache on Ubuntu (26.04, 24.04, 22.04)

 Conclusion

-At this point Apache is installed from your preferred repository, locked down with UFW, serving custom virtual hosts, and secured with Let’s Encrypt certificates that renew automatically, giving your Ubuntu server a dependable HTTP and HTTPS stack.
+Apache is now installed from your preferred repository, locked down with UFW, serving custom virtual hosts, and secured with Let’s Encrypt certificates that renew automatically.
+This gives your Ubuntu server a dependable HTTP and HTTPS stack ready for production workloads or continued development.

 • To delete a file from your Apache web server, use the rm command with the full path to the file.
 For example, if you created test.html in your document root at /var/www/example_domain/, remove it with sudo rm /var/www/example_domain/test.html.
 You need sudo because Apache’s web directories are typically owned by root or the www-data user.